dariarodionova/Linear-algebra/Linear_Algebra_for_ML.md

     ![ManhattanNorm](/Images/ManhattanNorm.png)

     - **L^2 (Euclidean norm)**
-    This norm is calculated as a root of a sum of squares of all values in vector.
+    This norm is calculated as a root of a sum of squares of all values in a vector.
     ![Formula](/Formulas/f25.png)
     ![EuclideanNorm](/Images/EuclideanNorm.png)

     - **Max norm**
+    This norm is just a max absolute value of a vector.
     ![Formula](/Formulas/f27.png)
     ![EuclideanNorm](/Images/MaxNorm.png)